-97. That same day, FSC hosted a conference call to discuss the disappointing earnings results.
+114. That same day, Defendants hosted a conference call to discuss the disappointing earnings results.
 On the call, defendant Owens revealed that SLF JV 1 and other purported initiatives had not generated the investment income investors had been led to expect.
 He also disclosed that FSC's net originations were only \$311 million for the quarter, not \$350 million as previously stated.
 Analysts reacted with surprise and confusion.
 One analyst questioned FSC's ability to originate new investment going forward given that FSC's debt-to-equity ratio was then pushing above the high end of its pre-announced target range.
 This same analyst later expressed "surprise[]" to see all of FSC's "unrealized and realized losses, both in magnitude and number of investments."

-manager to be paid more annually despite net share declines and dividend declines" to shareholders.
+Another analyst stated that it "does not make sense" to have "a fee structure that allows the manager to be paid more annually despite net share declines and dividend declines" to shareholders.
 Yet another analyst asked for help in understanding "what has changed in the financial planning or in the environment over the last six months to now decrease the dividend" given that FSC had just "increased the core dividend in August."
 Another analyst questioned how FSC could present its first lien investments as safe and conservative, when they had resulted in two non-accruals during the quarter: